 The results of this monitoring study support and expand on current understanding of landscape pattern in the ridge-slough-tree island mosaic, its responses to hydrologic regime, and the spatial distribution of its degradation and persistence.
-Microtopographic structure and vegetation structure exhibited broadly similar geographic patterns (Fig 18, 29); landscapes in southern and central WCA3AS had greater topographic variability, and bi-modally distributed soil elevations that maintained distinct ridge and slough communities.
+Microtopographic structure and vegetation structure exhibited broadly similar geographic patterns (Fig. 19, 31); landscapes in southern and central WCA3AS had greater topographic variability, and bi-modally distributed soil elevations that maintained distinct ridge and slough communities.
 These features were less prevalent in areas that have or are currently experiencing hydrologic alteration.
-Bi-modal distributions of soil elevation variance (Fig. 19), community distinctiveness (Fig. 31), and the strength of elevation-vegetation associations provide tentative support for the hypothesis that the historic patterned structure and degraded landscape patterns represent alternative stable states (Scheffer and Carpenter 2003).
+Distributions of soil elevation variance (Fig. 20), community distinctiveness (Fig. 33), and the strength of elevation-vegetation associations provide tentative support for the hypothesis that the historic patterned structure and degraded landscape patterns represent alternative stable states (Scheffer and Carpenter 2003).